Tame stacks and log flat torsors: Tame covers with respect to a divisor

-\begin{proof} The question is local for the \'etale topology on $X$.
-Therefore, the stack $[Y/G]$ being tame, we may assume, by \cite[Theorem 3.2]{aov}, that there exists a scheme $Z$, finite over $X$, and a linearly reductive group scheme $H$ acting on $Z$ such that $[Y/G]\simeq [Z/H]$.
+\begin{proof} Since $R_U$ is fully faithful (Proposition~\ref{prop:fullfaith}), the torsor $Y_U^{\sharp}$, if it exists, is unique up to unique isomorphism, hence the question is local for the \'etale topology on $X$.
+Therefore, the stack $[Y/G]$ being tame, we may assume, by \cite[Theorem~3.2]{aov}, that there exists a scheme $Z$, finite over $X$, and a linearly reductive group scheme $H$ acting on $Z$ such that $[Y/G]\simeq [Z/H]$.
 Let us denote by $M$ this stack, then we have a canonical $G$-torsor $Y\rightarrow M$ and a canonical $H$-torsor $Z\rightarrow M$.
-Let $E$ be the fiber product $Z\times_M Y$, then we have by construction a cartesian square

-in which vertical arrows are $G$-torsors, and horizontal arrows are $H$-torsors.
-Now, let us restrict everything to $U\subseteq X$.
-Then, $Y_U\rightarrow U$ being a $G$-torsor, we get that $[Y_U/G]=U$, in other words $M_U=U$.
-Therefore, $Z_U\rightarrow U$ is a $H$-torsor.
-(We use here the following elementary fact: a quotient stack is a scheme if and only if the action defines a torsor over that scheme).
+If we restrict everything to $U\subseteq X$, then, $Y_U\rightarrow U$ being a $G$-torsor, we get that $[Y_U/G]=U$, in other words $M_U=U$; in particular, $Z_U\rightarrow U$ is an $H$-torsor, obtained by restriction of the $H$-torsor $Z\to M$.
+We denote by $Z_U^{\sharp}\rightarrow X(\log D)$ the unique Kummer log flat $H$-torsor extending $Z_U\rightarrow U$, whose existence is granted by Theorem~\ref{equivalence1}.

-Let us note that both $G$ and $H$ act on $E$, and that these actions commute with each other.
-This will be important for the sequel.
+Consider the fiber product $E:=Y\times_M Z$, then by construction the projection $E\to Y$ is an $H$-torsor and the projection $E\to Z$ is $G$-torsor, in particular $E$ is a scheme.
+Moreover, we observe that $E\to M$ is a $G\times H$-torsor, since it is the fiber product of a $G$-torsor and an $H$-torsor over the base stack $M$.

-The map $Z\rightarrow X$ is flat.
+By construction the map $Z\rightarrow X$ is finite, we claim that it is also flat.
 Indeed, we have a commutative diagram